 The Quantitative section had 16 easy, 5 medium and 5 difficult questions.
 This section was of easy to moderate level.
 The paper was having majority of the questions from algebra.
 The rest of the sections were evenly balanced.
 There were 7 questions of algebra out of which 3 were easy and 2 were of moderate type.
 The paper had 2 questions of Time and work and they were doable.
 There were 2 questions of Number system and one of them was difficult.
 The paper had 2 questions of P & C and they were also of moderate level.
 There were 2 questions of Geometry and one question of coordinate geometry and they were also of moderate type.
 There were 2 questions each on profit and loss and percentage and they were easy to solve.
 There was one question each of average, Ratio, logs and alligation mixture and they were easy.

-A good student could have scored 90+ percentile by attempting 24 questions with approx. 80 % accuracy.
+A good student could have scored 90+ percentile by attempting14-16questions with approx. 90% accuracy

-The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI had mostly moderate or difficult level questions, thus selection of questions was important.
-As far as Quant is concerned most of the questions were from Algebra, Numbers & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
-For verbal section, one should have good reading skills as there were 5 RC’s and questions were based on paragraph summary also in which reading skills were requisite.
-Moreover, questions like sentence rearrangement and misfit require analysis and tricks to answer.
+The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+AR and DI were comparatively difficult in this paper.
+As far as Quant is concerned it was easier than DI and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
+One must focus on contextual vocabulary as well to understand and score well in RC passages.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.